 In April 2012, the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, was enacted.
 Section 107 of the JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards.
 Thus, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We have irrevocably elected not to avail ourselves of this extended transition period, and, as a result, we will adopt new or revised accounting standards is required for other public companies.
+We have irrevocably elected not to avail ourselves of this extended transition period, and, as a result, we will adopt new or revised accounting standards on the relevant dates on which adoption of such standards is required for other public companies.